 3310.
 Psychology and Religion (3).
 Prerequisite: PSY 1300.
 Examines historical perspectives on the psychology of religion, the experience of religion and spirituality from a psychological perspective, and the relations between psychology and religion.

 3318.
-The Development of Children’s Thinking (3).
+Development of Children's Thinking and Emotion (3).
 Prerequisite: PSY 1300.
-Considers cognitive development from infancy to adulthood with attention to topics such as spatial cognition, concepts and categories, problem-solving, and language.
-(Writing Intensive – Specific Sections Only)
+Considers cognitive development from infancy to adulthood with attention to spatial cognition, concepts, problem solving, language, and emotion.
+(Writing Intensive)

 3327.
 Introduction to Physiological Psychology (3).
 Prerequisite: PSY 1300.
 Introduction to neuroanatomy, electrophysiological measuring techniques, and the mechanisms of receptor and effector systems.
 A study of the relationships between behavior and the physiological substrate.